 What about bus trips to D.C.?

 The ministry quickly filled up four buses but added two more, the Rev. Sara Lilja said.
-Some people could get placed on a waiting list.
+Registration has closed.

 “Anything we can do to eliminate sources of violence is critical in our understanding of what it means to be a faithful person of God,” Lilja said.